Galium verrucosum aka Warty Bedstraw

 Warty Bedstraw, Southern Cleavers

-How to care for Warty Bedstraw
+How difficult is it to take care of Warty Bedstraw

 Warty Bedstraw is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.